 It has been calculated that, as a result of population growth, the Earth will require 50 per cent more food, 45 per cent more energy and 30 per cent more water by the year 2030.
-The environment can no longer tolerate production processes that place a burden on it, which is why solutions to future challenges are being sought in the bioeconomy.
+Solutions to future challenges are thus being sought in the bioeconomy.

 Finland has turned towards a low-carbon and energy-efficient society that is based on the use of renewable natural resources and recyclable materials.
 A country that has access to a large supply of renewable natural resources and technology expertise has what it takes to become a model country for the bioeconomy.

 Below, we present five Finnish bioeconomy innovations that are harbingers of the future.

 Paptic makes plastic bags a thing of the past

 The plastic bags that are currently used as shopping bags originated in the 1960s and today 100 billion plastic bags are used annually in Europe alone.
 A plastic bag can take up to 500 years to decompose.
 All of the plastic manufactured to date is thus still part of the cycle, burdening our oceans and nature.
 The wood fibre material with plastic-like characteristics, developed by the Finnish startup company Paptic, aims to make plastic bags a thing of the past.

 Paptic’s wood-based technology, developed with VTT’s help over the course of seven years, can be used to replace plastic films in bags and packages.
 So far, the company has succeeded in creating a bag that is up to 70 per cent renewable and biodegradable and 100 per cent recyclable.
 The startup raised a total of 1.1 million euros in its first investment round last year.